 - Access the container, select the workspace, and navigate to the “Variables” tab

-- Scroll to bottom section saying “User-Defined Variable” and hit on New button
+- Scroll to the bottom section which says “User-Defined Variable” and hit on New button

 - Enter a recognizable name, say “GA – Tracking ID”

-- Hit on Choose variable type… to Google Analytics Settings
+- Hit on configuration Choose variable type… to Google Analytics Settings

 - Enter the Property Tracking ID [how to find?]